ChrisWoodgate/chriswoodgate.github.io/_pages/hobbies.md

 Outside of academia, I have two main hobbies, the sport of archery and the ringing of church bells.

 <h2>Archery</h2>
-I am heavily involved in the sport of archery, competing at a county level.
-As a student I represented the University of Warwick on numerous occasions, winning a handful of BUCS Championship medals.
-At the University of Warwick club, I also held a number of voluntary committee positions, including as Team Captain (2016/17), Equipment Officer (2019/20, 2020/21), and Club Secretary (2021/22).
-I am also a qualified [Archery GB](https://archerygb.org/) Level 2 coach.
+I am heavily involved in the sport of archery, both as a competitor and a coach.
+While competing in the junior age categories, I was selected to represent Surrey in county matches, England in Home Nations matches, and once represented Great Britain on the international stage.
+As a university student I represented the University of Warwick on numerous occasions, winning a handful of British Universities and Colleges Sport (BUCS) Championship medals.
+At the [University of Warwick Archery Club](https://uwac.co.uk), I also held a number of voluntary committee positions, including as Team Captain (2016/17), Equipment Officer (2019/20, 2020/21), and Club Secretary (2021/22).
+More recently, I have been Records Officer for [Meriden Archery Club](https://meriden-archery.org.uk) (2023/24) and have represented Warwickshire in county matches.
+I am a qualified [Archery GB](https://archerygb.org/) Level 2 coach.

 <figure style="width: 300px" class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/archery.jpg" alt="BUTC 2021 - Photo: David Richardson">